-Purchase a Wave Music system III - digital and receive a FREE Wave Bluetooth adaptor worth $139.
+Purchase a Wave® Music System IV and receive a FREE Bluetooth music adaptor worth $139.

 Enjoy lifelike, room-filling sound for all your music from a small and versatile system that’s now even more convenient to use.

 The Bose Wave® music system IV - digital features built-in FM/AM/DAB+.
 The improved tuner now includes onscreen text display of the helpful information increasingly being provided by broadcasters, including the names of performers and songs.
 There’s also a clock, dual alarms with gently rising volume, an auxiliary input and a headphone jack.